apexfarm/ApexDI/README.md

 ### 3.2 Factory Inner Class

 We can also define the factory as an inner class of the service.
-And even better we can define the constructor as private to enhance the encapsulation.
+And even better the constructor can be defined as private to enhance the encapsulation.

 ```java
 public with sharing class AccountService implements IAccountService {